Chloe Shorten: Youth homelessness

-In August 2017, Shorten was appointed to the Board of Industry Funds Services.
+Children's online safety

+Shorten has been an active public commentator on the regulation of social media platforms, algorithmic harm to children, and the obligations of technology companies toward minors.
+She has written and spoken on the concept of "dark patterns" in digital design and their particular risk to minors.
+In 2023 she appeared on the Burning Platforms podcast to examine the case for using law to define and enforce the rights of minors online.

+Gidget Foundation

 In 2018, Shorten was appointed as an Ambassador for the Gidget Foundation, whose mission is to raise awareness of perinatal anxiety and depression.

+Other roles

+Shorten has served as Ambassador for the Furlong Park School for Deaf Children and as a Patron of the Questacon Foundation.
+She is also an Ambassador for Youth Mental Health at Victoria University.

 Personal life

 Shorten's first marriage was to Brisbane architect Roger Parkin.
 She sometimes used the surname "Bryce-Parkin" during that time.
 They were divorced in 2009.
-She and Parkin have two children who now primarily live with her and Bill Shorten in Melbourne.
+She and Parkin have two children who now primarily live with her and her second husband, Bill Shorten, in Melbourne.

-She met Bill Shorten in 2007, when she was working in corporate relations in the resource industry and he was the Parliamentary Secretary for Disabilities and Children's Services in the Rudd Government.
-She moved to Melbourne and married Bill Shorten in November 2009, giving birth to their child in January 2010.
+She met Shorten in 2007, when she was working in corporate relations in the resource industry and he was the Parliamentary Secretary for Disabilities and Children's Services in the Rudd ministry.
+She moved to Melbourne and married Shorten in November 2009, giving birth to their child in January 2010.

+She has written candidly about the experience of separation, remarriage, and blended family life, including the scrutiny that publicly visible family change attracts and the lack of resources available to help families navigate it.
+These experiences directly informed her first book.

+Publications

+Shorten's first book Take Heart – A Story for Modern Stepfamilies was published by Melbourne University Press in 2017.
+Her second book, The Secret Ingredient: The Power of the Family Table, about the importance of regular family meals at the kitchen table, was published in April 2018.

+She writes and speaks regularly on social issues including digital governance, children's rights, gender equity, and family violence.